 Not only does it give you the energy to push through hard workouts, but it also helps drive amino acids into your muscle cells to aid in recovery and kick off muscle protein synthesis.

 That’s one of the reasons why carbs are so important before, during, and after a workout.

 In theory, the more carbs you eat around your workouts, the better.

-That’s part of why protein isn’t the only deciding factor for muscle growth.
+That’s part of why protein isn’t the only deciding factor for muscle building.

-You need both carbs and protein to maximize how much muscle you can build and how fast your recovery will be.
+You need both carbs and protein to build muscle mass.

-Being in a calorie surplus is also incredibly important for muscle gain to occur.
+Being in a calorie surplus is also incredibly important for muscle building.

 Make sure you aren’t eating in a calorie deficit and think the carbs and protein will save you.